dogweather/forkful/content/en/elm/html-and-the-web/parsing-html.md

   \ Programmers do it to interface with web content or APIs that return HTML,\u2026"
 lastmod: '2024-03-13T22:45:00.007564-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing HTML in Elm involves extracting information from HTML documents.\
+summary: Parsing HTML in Elm involves extracting information from HTML documents.
-  \ Programmers do it to interface with web content or APIs that return HTML,\u2026"
 title: Parsing HTML
 weight: 43
 ---